voc0der/Skip-Game-Launcher/README.md

 ## Requesting a game

 Open a [game request](../../issues/new?template=game-request.yml).
-Once a maintainer applies the **approved** label, CI resolves the store ID, builds the launcher, then opens and immediately merges a PR.
-The merge closes the request.
+Once a maintainer applies the **approved** label, CI uses the selected store as a seed, searches every supported storefront, builds every exact match, then opens and immediately merges one PR.
+The workflow explicitly closes the request after the merge.

-Steam titles are looked up from the name automatically.
-Epic is attempted too, but the string its launch URI needs is an internal artifact ID — sometimes a codename such as `Petunia`, sometimes an opaque hash — and Epic publishes it for only some products, so Epic requests often have to carry it.
-Battle.net and Ubisoft have no public catalogue at all and always need the ID.
-The form explains where to find each.

-Already have the game here on Steam and want the Epic build too?
-Request it again with the other store; that adds a second executable rather than a duplicate entry.
+The selected store does not limit the build.
+Steam, Epic, Battle.net and Ubisoft are all searched automatically.
+If the game already exists, approving another request fills every missing exact store match rather than creating a duplicate entry.

 ## Source Information